 New Zealanders whose concerns are their health, that of their families and communities wrote submissions opposing the introduction of 5G because of the potential for adverse health effects and that the fact that most New Zealanders have adequate internet access via the existing copper landlines system, fibre or 4G systems.
-Most of these submissions may be accessed via this link: https://www.rsm.govt.nz/projects-auctions/current-projects/preparing-for-5g-in-new-zealand/submissions-received
+The health related submissions may be accessed via this link:

 Health and other concerns with 5G include the following:

 Potential Health Effects From Increased Exposure to RFR in the Microwave Range

 * That the 4G system uses radiofrequency radiation (RFR) in the microwave which has been classified as a possible carcinogen by the World Health Organisation’s International Agency for Research on Cancer in 2011.